Freight Shipping from Akron to Miami

 How much does it cost to ship freight from Akron to Miami?

-Full truckload (FTL) rates from Akron, OH to Miami, FL currently range from $2,967-$3,657 for a standard dry van load over the 1,380-mile route.
+Full truckload (FTL) rates from Akron, OH to Miami, FL currently range $2,967-$3,657 (roughly $2.18-$2.66 per mile over 1,380 miles).
 LTL shipments typically cost $959-$1,573 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Miami?